Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

 \begin{proof} Let $X(f)$ contain a periodic neutral point $x\ne 0$ of minimal period $k$.
 Since the holomorphic motion $\ol\mu$ is equivariant, $\ol\mu(x,h)=\ol\mu(f^{\circ r}(x), h)=h^{\circ r}(\ol\mu(x, h))$ for every $r$.
 This proves that $\ol\mu(x, h)=x(h)$ is a periodic point of $h$ of period $k$, for every $h\in\Wc_f$.

 The holomorphic function $h\mapsto (h^{\circ k})'(x(h))$ is non-constant on the multiplier slice $\Fc_\lambda$.
-Indeed, the slice $\Fc_\lambda$ contains polynomials with disconnected Julia sets, and such polynomials cannot have non-repelling periodic points different from $0$ by the Fatou--Shishikura inequality.
-It follows that $x(h)$ is an attracting periodic point with respect to $h$, for some polynomials $h$ in arbitrarily small neighborhood of $f$.
-Now, the point $x\in X(f)$ is the limit of some sequence $z_n\in Z(f)$.
-Hence we must also have $x(h)=\ol\mu(x, h)=\lim_{n\to\infty} \ol\mu(z_n, h)$.
-However, by definition of $Z(f)$ this is impossible if $x(h)$ is attracting. \end{proof}
+Indeed, the slice $\Fc_\lambda$ contains polynomials with disconnected Julia sets, and such polynomials cannot have non-repelling periodic points different from $0$, by the Fatou--Shishikura inequality.
+It follows that $x(h)$ is an attracting periodic point with respect to $h$, for some polynomials $h$ in arbitrarily small neighborhood of $f$, a contradiction to Lemma~\ref{l:Xf-2J}. \end{proof}

-Theorem~\ref{t:olmu} explicitly summarizes the results of this section.
+Theorem A explicitly summarizes the results of this section.

-\begin{thm} Suppose that $f\in\Fc_\la$ is potentially renormalizable.
+\begin{thmA} Suppose that $f\in \Wc_f$ where $\Wc_f$ is a potentially renormalizable component of $\Fc_\la\sm \Pc_\la$.
 Then there is an equivariant holomorphic motion $\ol\mu:X(f)\times\Wc_f\to\C$.
 The set $X(f)$ is a forward invariant subset of $J(f)$.
 It contains no neutral periodic points different from $0$.
-Every point of $X(f)$ has at least two preimages in $X(f)$ counting multiplicities. \end{thm}
+Every point of $X(f)$ has at least two preimages in $X(f)$ counting multiplicities. \end{thmA}